-At a very basic level, superfoods are said to be rich in particular nutrients.
-This could be an antioxidant, thought to ward off cancer; a healthy fat, thought to prevent heart disease; fiber, thought to prevent diabetes and digestive problems; or phytochemicals, the chemicals in plants responsible for deep colors and smells, which can have numerous healthful benefits.
+Some of the nutrients that certain superfoods contain include antioxidants, thought to ward off cancer; healthy fats, thought to prevent heart disease; fiber, thought to prevent diabetes and digestive problems; or phytochemicals, the chemicals in plants responsible for deep colors and smells, which can have numerous health benefits.

 One could just as easily include green tea, coffee, dark chocolate, yogurt, and olives to the superfood list for a variety of reasons mentioned above.

 As healthful as superfoods might be, the use of the term is largely a marketing tool.
 Scientists do not use the term.
 For example, a search for "superfood" on PubMed, the repository of most peer-reviewed biomedical journal articles, yields fewer than a dozen results.
 And several of these studies actually warn of dangers of superfoods, such as arsenic and pesticide residue in imported foods.
 [Infographic: Pesticides Lurk in Fruits & Veggies]